rackerlabs/design-system/_component_design/description-list.md

 ## When to use

-Use a description list to represent a single row's worth of data, where the key represents a column header and the value represents a corresponding cell.
+Use a description list to represent a single row's worth of data, where the label represents a column header and the value represents a corresponding cell.
 Description lists are used to present identifying information.

 {% endcolumn %}